vitto/a-pollo/README.md

 ##### Release notes

-- Fix wrong example assets and vendors paths
+- Add regex to prevent unexpected hexo permalink url on posts only
+- Add missing sourcemap for js files
-- Change stats data structure to make it more clear
+- Change fonts to ttf format only
-- Add some project stats
+- Update package.json

 ##### Known issues